-Family Out oatient Services: Family Counseling Unit Value 15 minutes Maximum Daily Units 16 units (Family Training and Family Counseling combined) Initial Authorization If a MICP Registration is submitted - 32 units (combined with Family Training) If a MICP New Episode is submitted - 60 units (combined with Family Training) Reauthorization 60 units (Family Training and Family Coucombined) Authorization Period 180 days Utilization Criteria CAFAS scores: 10-240 Service Definition A therapeutic intervention or counseling service shown to be successful with identified family populations, diagnoses and service needs.
-Services are directed toward achievement of specific goals defined by the individual youth and by the parent(s)/responsible caregiver(s) and specified in the Individualized Resiliency Plan.
-The focus of family counseling is the family or subsystems within the family, e.g. the parental couple.
-The service is always provided for the benefit of the individual consumer and may or may not include the individual consumer's participation as indicated by the CPT code.
-Family counseling provides systematic interactions between the identified individual consumer, staff and the individual's family members directed toward the restoration, development, enhancement or maintenance of functioning of the identified consumer/family unit.
-This may include specific goals/issues to be addressed though these services may include the restoration, development, enhancement or maintenance of: Service Admission Criteria for the family and issues to be addressed should be utilized in the provision of this service.
-1. Individual must have an emotional disturbance and/or substance-related disorder diagnosis that is at least destabilizing (markedly interferes with the ability to carry out activities of daily living or places others in danger) or distressing (causes mental anguish or suffering); and 2.
-Individual's level of functioning does not preclude the provision of services in an outpatient milieu; and 3.
-Individual's assessment indicates needs that may be supported by a therapeutic intervention shown to be successful with identified family populations and individual's diagnoses.
-Continuing Stay Criteria Individual continues to meet Admission Criteria as articulated above; and Progress notes document progress relative to goals identified in the Individualiz ed Resiliency Plan, but all treatment/ support goals have not yet been achieved.
-Discharge Criteria Progress notes accument progress relative to goals identified in the individualized receivery rule, but all iterations apport goals nave not yet been achieved.
-An adequate continuing care plan has been established; and one or more of the following: Goals of the Individualized Resiliency Plan have been substantially met; or Individual/family requests discharge and individual is not in imminent danger of harm to self or others; or Transfer to another service is warranted by change in individual's condition; or Individual requires more intensive services.
+Family Out patient Services: Family Counseling Unit Value 15 minutes Maximum Daily Units 16 units (Family Training and Family Counseling combined) Initial Authorization If a MICP Registration is submitted - 32 units (combined with Family Training) If a MICP New Episode is submitted - 60 units (combined with Family Training) Reauthorization 60 units (Family Training and Family Counseling combined) Authorization Period 180 days Utilization Criteria CAFAS scores: 10-240 Service Definition A therapeutic intervention or counseling service shown to be successful with identical achievement of specific goals defined by the individual youth and by the parent(s)/of family counseling is the family or subsystems within the family, e.g. the parental may not include the individual's participation as indicated by the CPT code.
+Family counseling provides systematic interactions between the identified individual development, enhancement or maintenance of functioning of the identified individual family roles; relationships, communication and functioning that promote the resilier services may include the restoration, development, enhancement or maintenance 1) cognitive processing skills; 2) healthy coping mechanisms; 3) adaptive behaviors and skills; 4) interpersonal skills; 5) family roles and relationships; 6) the family's understanding of the person's mental illness and substance-family can use to assist their family member therapeutic goals.
+Best practices such as Multi-systemic Family Therapy, Multidimensional Family Therapy and issues to be addressed should be utilized in the provision of this responsible caregiver(s) and specific couple.
+The service is always provided al, staff and the individual's family mental/family unit.
+This may include specific of: related disorders and methods of interpretated disorders and methods of interpretated because of the individual family. d in the Individualized Resiliency Plan.
+The focus ed for the benefit of the individual and may or embers directed toward the restoration, cific clinical interventions/activities to enhance ific goals/issues to be addressed though these rvention, interaction and mutual support the Admission Criteria Individual must have an emotional disturbance and/or substance-related disord out activities of daily living or places others in danger) or distressing (causes m 2.
+Individual's level of functioning does not preclude the provision of services in ar 3.
+Individual's assessment indicates needs that may be supported by a therapeuti diagnoses. er diagnosis that is at least destabiliz nental anguish or suffering); and n outpatient milieu; and Continuing Stay Criteria Individual continues to meet Admission Criteria as articulated above; and Progress notes document progress relative to goals identified in the Individualize support goals have not yet been achieved.
+Discharge Criteria An adequate continuing care plan has been established; and one or more of the 2.
+Goals of the Individualized Resiliency Plan have been substantially met; or Individual/family requests discharge and individual is not in imminent danger of Transfer to another service is warranted by change in individual's condition; or Individual requires more intensive services. • Service Exclusions Intensive Family Intervention